SaamuOmole/UN_Datathon/README.md

 Here you can find the code for the streamlit app demoing the solution submitted to the 2023 UN Datathon.

-The rest of the modelling code is available [here](https://github.com/rduke15/HDE_UN_Datathon_23) and the deployed solution can explored [here](https://hde-un-datathonapp.streamlit.app/)
+The rest of the modelling code is available [here](https://github.com/SaamuOmole/UN_Datathon_2) and the deployed solution can be explored [here](https://hde-un-datathonapp.streamlit.app/)